Pork Chops with Mushroom Gravy

 Overhead view of a skillet filled with pork chops and mushroom gravy, with a serving spoon and some fresh parsley.

-Why You’ll Love These Pork Chops with Mushrooms
+Here’s Why You’ll Love These Pork Chops with Mushroom Gravy

-• Extra virgin olive oil – You can use any type of oil, but extra virgin olive oil adds the most flavor.
+• Extra virgin olive oil – You can use any type of cooking oil, but olive oil adds the most flavor.

 • Butter – You can use salted or unsalted, whatever you have in your fridge.

-• Mushrooms – You can use any variety of mushrooms.
+• Mushrooms – You can use any variety of fresh mushrooms.

-• Half and half – You can also use heavy cream.
+• Half and half – You can also use heavy cream for a richer, creamier result.

 Close up of pork chops searing in a skillet.

 • Get a good sear.
-It’s really important that you sear your pork until it has a nice golden brown color.
-The sear is what gives the meat most of its flavor, so you need to make sure that the chops are developing a crust.
+Sear the pork until it has a nice golden brown color.
+The sear is what gives the meat most of its flavor, so make sure that the chops have a good crust.
 If the pork is greying but not searing, turn the heat up.

 • Use fresh herbs.
-I’ve put dried herbs in this recipe because that’s what most people have around.
+I’ve used dried herbs in this recipe because that’s what most people have around.
 But if you have fresh rosemary, thyme, and parsley, you can use them instead.
-It will make the mushroom gravy even more fresh and flavorful!
+It will make the mushroom gravy even fresher and flavorful!
+You’ll need about 3 times the amount of fresh herbs as dried.

 A plate of pork chops covered in mushroom gravy, topped with parsley.